vanvalenlab/kiosk-console/docs/source/CUSTOM-JOB.rst

 Designing a custom consumer
 ---------------------------

-For guidance on the changes that need to be made to |kiosk-redis-consumer|, please see :doc:`redis_consumer:CUSTOM_CONSUMER`
+For guidance on the changes that need to be made to |kiosk-redis-consumer|, please see :doc:`redis_consumer:README`

 .. |kiosk-redis-consumer| raw:: html